yapb/docs/docs/configuring.rst

 yb_display_welcome_text
 --------------------------------

-Specifies if the bot dll will display welcome text on first listenserver startup.
+Specifies if the bot dll will display welcome text when adding bots.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``1``.